 Without ice packs, those coolers are pretty useless.
 These ice packs are extra slim so you don’t take up all your cooler space with ice.

-Cleaning Supplies for the Road
+Cleaning Supplies for your Road Trip

 You’ll need a few basic cleaning supplies to keep the kids and the car neat and clean.